siddharthjena-brandscapes/Klarifai-Notebook/backend/markdown_files/24_-_Kenya_-_BHT_-_Report_310724.md

 Base: All Respondents

-Brand Health Score (BHS) is a composite value derived from performance across four metrics – Prominence, Brand Preferred (Solo), Affinity and Reputation (see Appendix 1); For the Total Base, brands are tested for significant difference to Visa- an a/b/c, etc.
+Brand Health Score (BHS) is a composite value derived from performance across four metrics – Prominence, Brand Preferred (Solo), Affinity and Reputation (see Appendix 1); For the Total Base, brands are tested for significant difference to Visa - an a/b/c, etc.

 ©2021 Visa.
 All rights reserved.
 Visa Confidential
 # Brand Health Market Trends